tangj18/SenecaHackathon/README.md

-# Seneca Hackathon Digital Passport Front End by Jamie Tang
+# Seneca Hackathon Digital Passport Front End
 You can find the back end server for this application [here](https://github.com/raymondchuu/seneca-hackathon-digital-passport-backend).
 This contains the code for our front end digital health card mobile app coded in React Native.

 ## The Problem